ntoll/ntoll.github.io/posts/victorian-python.md

 Yet there were dark clouds on the horizon and such developments caused consternation among two groups:

-1. Artistic free spirits, those of a melancholic spirit, anarchists, and trade unionists, who inevitably railed against the formal rules, regulations and processes imposed from on high.
+1. Artistic free spirits, those of a melancholic disposition, anarchists, and trade unionists, who inevitably railed against the formal rules, regulations and processes imposed from on high.
 2. Traditionalists, progressives and everyone in between, who simply disagreed